 UNIVERSITY PARK, Pa. — When Stephanie Files enrolled at Penn State Mont Alto in 1996, she knew she was smart enough to succeed but lacked direction.
-When she had to leave Mont Alto, just one course short of graduating, she said, her confidence was shaken and she thought it was the end of her academic career.
+When she had to leave Mont Alto in 1998, just one course short of graduating, she said, her confidence was shaken and she thought it was the end of her academic career.

 Little did she know she would later enroll in an art course through Penn State World Campus that would transform her Penn State journey and rebuild her academic confidence.